FernandoH-G/Turtles-Racing/README.md

 * Make Turtles Racing label into a 360 arc.
   * Maybe even make the label hover up and down...
 * Have horizontal scrolling to extend race length...
+* Add little red exclamation points over turtle that is being cheered on.
+Also, some sweat beads falling from its brow.

 ### Completed
 * Add victory flare when a turtle finishes the race first.